 It's not that they're afraid their ideas are worthless or their argument is ridiculous.
 It's more that their work risks rejection over the smallest flaw.
 The failure to format their paper according to guidelines, the (hopefully) inadvertent plagiarism and syntax errors hang over the writer like a cumulative dark cloud.

 Fortunately, all of these stumbling blocks can be easily avoided if you have a formula for writing.
 A checklist of sorts, to make sure you cover all of the bases.
+In India, you have the British council that can assist you with your English language skills.

 You're in luck!
 Today, your Superprof delivers that very list.